Malcsta/guess_the_states/README.md

-This is a simple game that will be the beginning of a larger game that will eventually ask the user to name all 197 countries.
-I decided to use US states to start as it will be less code, and will give me a foundation of what to do.
+This is a simple game that I plan on eventually expanding into a 197 country guessing game.
+As of now, The game only works with US states but I will be expanding as I go.
+I also plan at some point to try and incorporate the come with the tkinter library to bring the game to a dedicated GUI.